-“Cancer Navigator” is a project designed to assist cancer patients and their caregivers address barriers to treatment by providing them with tools to better understand their diagnosis and treatment, and improve their quality of life.
+“Cancer Navigator” is a project designed to assist cancer patients and their care partners address barriers to treatment by providing them with tools to better understand their diagnosis and treatment, and improve their quality of life.
 The program is comprised of two main components: a “Cancer Basics” video-based information series, and a local resource guide/map providing information on locally available and affordable food, housing and transportation services.

-‣Increase health literacy among patients and caregivers
+‣Increase health literacy among patients and care partners

 ‣Decrease patient anxiety and distress